 Larger fifth wheels and motorized RVs are the most common types to utilize built-in generators.
 You will commonly see power ratings of built-in generators from 2500 watts to 7,000 watts, but they can be as large as 12,000 watts.

 As the name suggests, built-in generators also mean they are hardwired into the RV, with no plugs required.
 Hardwired means that when the generator fires up, it automatically powers the rig.

 You usually start these generators with the push of a button from inside the RV.
 You can sometimes even program them to start automatically when the RV needs power.
 Situations that would use auto-start would be when the batteries run low, or the air conditioner needs to run.

 Built-in generators come in many different sizes and types.
 Different fuel types like propane, diesel, and gasoline are common.
 Most of these generators are single-speed, but some offer inverter capabilities like the smaller portable units.

 Most built-in generators are designed to power most of the needs of the RV but it depends on their size.
 The majority of built-in generators only provide one leg of power to the RV (more on this below)

 Because built-in generators are part of the RV, they tend to have superior sound and vibration dampening built-in.
 These generators are also very easy to start and do not require leaving the RV to set up.
 With generator auto start systems, they can also automatically fire up to provide power when needed.

-Sometimes rvers will re-route the exhaust or add a silencer tube that makes it vent out near the roof.
+Sometimes RVers will re-route the exhaust or add a silencer tube that makes it vent out near the roof.

-- Reduces Noise: From the generator
+- Reduces Noise: Reduces noise from the generator

 - Compatibility: Designed for use on most exhaust systems